 Black Mamas Glowing

-How We Started: In collaboration with Maternal Mental Health Now, we offered six series of Safe & Sacred Pregnancy: Black Mamas Glowing Through COVID-19™ for pregnant and birthing people residing or working in Los Angeles County.
+In collaboration with Maternal Mental Health Now, we offered six series of Safe & Sacred Pregnancy: Black Mamas Glowing Through COVID-19™ for pregnant and birthing people residing or working in Los Angeles County.
 Participants can register independently or with a support person.
 We highly encourage the presence of dads as the support person.
 Other support people may include: spouse, partner, parent, sibling, grandparent, friend, midwife, doula or anyone else that will be in the room during your labor and delivery.

 Mental health practitioners and Doulas were welcome as long as they were providing direct support to the birthing person.
 Each series of Safe & Sacred Pregnancy consisted of 4 meetings.
 All meetings were virtual.